Key Stage 4 Curriculum

 The cornerstone of the curriculum is PSHE and Citizenship which runs through each lesson and throughout the school day.
 In addition there is a “taught” element of PSHE with progression and planning to take into account Business and Enterprise education and work related learning.

 Personal targets are identified in consultation with families, classroom staff and other professionals.
 These targets are based on current strengths and needs, and focus on fundamental learning and functional skills and work on further improving their understanding of the world.
 These areas include Communication, Cognition, Physical, Self Help and Independence.
-One, or all of these are likely to be ‘way in’ for the child and broaden learning opportunities.

 Students take part in PE, Cultural and global awareness which brings both community and international dimensions to the curriculum.
+The curriculum links work with our post 16 department building awareness and celebrating our local community, widening our understanding of diversity and understanding our own values.

 Each term, students access an ‘elective’ course.
 These courses are chosen by the students and/or guided by their skills and areas of interest.
 ‘Elective’ topics could be horticulture, massage, photography, computing, walking.